import matplotlib

 Process definition#

-In an AR model, we forecast the variable of interest using a linear combination of its past values.
-A zero mean AR process of orders \(p\) can be written as follows:
+In an AR model, we forecast the random variable of interest using a linear combination of its past values.
+A zero mean AR process of order \(p\) can be written as follows:

 or as

-Each observation is made up of a random error \(e_t\) at that epoch, a linear combination of past observations.
-The errors \(e_t\) are uncorrelated purely random noise process, known also as white noise.
+Each random variable \(S_t\) is made up of a random error \(\epsilon_t\) at that epoch, and a linear combination of past random variables \(S_{t-1}\) through \(S_{t-p}\).
+The errors \(\epsilon_t\) are an uncorrelated purely random noise process, known as white noise.
 We note the process should still be stationary, satisfying

-This indicates that parts of the total variability of the process come from the signal and noise of past epochs, and only a (small) portion belongs to the noise of that epoch (denoted as \(e_t\)).
+This indicates that parts of the total variability of the process come from past epochs, and only a (small) portion belongs to the noise of that epoch (denoted as \(\epsilon_t\)).
+Noise process \(S_t\) has a kind of memory.

 First-order AR(1) process#